robertjankowski/robertjankowski.github.io/_pages/about.md

 <h1><span style="color:red">News</span></h1>

+- <span style="color:blue">(10.2022)</span> Very glad to give a talk at [CSS 2022](http://ccs2022.org/) about D-Mercator -- a tool to embed networks into multidimensional hyperbolic spaces.
 - <span style="color:blue">(02.2022)</span> I gave a talk at [NetSciX 2022](https://netscix.dcc.fc.up.pt/) about the role of time scales in coupled  epidemic-opinion dynamics on multiplex networks.
 - <span style="color:blue">(01.2022)</span> New publication in Entropy with Anna Chmiel.
 The paper discusses the interplay between opinion dynamics and epidemic spreading in multiplex networks ([link](https://www.mdpi.com/1099-4300/24/1/105)).
 - <span style="color:blue">(10.2021)</span> I started my PhD degree at University of Barcelona.
 I will work with Profs.
 M. Ángeles Serrano and Marián Boguñá on network geometry topics.